Magnitude 6.1 earthquake strikes off New Zealand coast

 New Zealand earthquake: Magnitude 6.1 tremor strikes near Wellington

-Tremor felt in Wellington and ‘widely across the North Island’ as country recovers from its most destructive cyclone in decades
+Tremor felt in Wellington and ‘widely across the North Island’ as country reels from its most destructive cyclone in decades

 A magnitude 6.1 earthquake has struck New Zealand, according to an official monitoring service, just one day after a devastating cyclone forced a state of emergency across much of the country.